uriel1998/agaetr/README.md

 ### Shaarli (output)

 Install and set up the [Shaarli-Client](https://github.com/shaarli/python-shaarli-client).
-If you are using a If you already have pipx, this can be as simple as `pipx install shaarli-client`.
+If you already have pipx, this can be as simple as `pipx install shaarli-client`.
 Make sure you set up the configuration file for the client properly.
 Place the location of the binary into `agaetr.ini`.

 If no configuration is specified in the ini, the default config in `$XDG_DATA_HOME/shaarli/client.ini` will be used.